-TO: MIT Biology Majors FROM: H. Robert Horvitz, Professor of Biology DATE: January 8, 2024
+TO: MIT Biology Majors FROM: H. Robert Horvitz, Professor of Biology DATE: August 9, 2024

-I am writing to inform you of an exciting offering from the Department of Biology for the Spring 2024 semester: a set of three very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
+I am writing to inform you of an exciting offering from the Department of Biology for the 2024-2025 academic year: a set of 5 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
 A complete listing of the courses, instructors, and brief course descriptions is enclosed.
-The topics are highly varied and encompass areas of genetics, biochemistry, molecular biology, cell biology, microbiology, immunology, neurobiology, pharmacology, genetic engineering, genomics and proteomics, drug discovery, and human disease.
+The topics are highly varied and encompass areas of genetics, genomics, epigenetics, biochemistry, molecular biology, cell biology, biophysics, microbiology, immunology, developmental biology, plant biology, evolutionary biology, cancer biology, stem cells, infectious diseases, other human diseases, antibiotic resistance, chemotherapy, vaccines, bioengineering and biotechnology, and the search for extraterrestrial life.